 Friday, August 1

-10:00-13:30 BIJC.
+12:00–14:00 BIJC.
 NEH Summer Scholars Share Projects.
+Participants will be sharing their curricular units with colleagues and getting their feedback.
+With Ron Lancaster and Stephanie Wood.
 We will also complete institute evaluations (in two forms, one, in hardcopy, for Stephanie and team and another one for NEH, online) and distribute final checks (unless they have been direct-deposited for you on about this date).

 Friday, August 29.
 Submit a polished version of your new curricular unit (2-4 pages) via email.
 May be team-authored.
 Please identify the names of all NEH Summer Scholars involved, the grade level, the subject, and a title for the project.
 All projects should also be emailed or sent on a disk to Stephanie Wood, 2085 University Street, Eugene, OR 97403-1541.
 Projects that will be made available via the Internet, without password protection, must not have any copyright violations.
 If you have copyright clearances (or no violations), you may also be encouraged to submit your curricular units to MERLOT or EDSITEment!

 Please note: Any views, findings, conclusions, or recommendations expressed in this program do not necessarily reflect those of the National Endowment for the Humanities.